Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 Sachertorte is a chocolate cake with chocolate icing and an apricot jam filling.
 It is sometimes served with whipped cream as well, though not always.

 It is absolutely divine but can be very filling.
-I recommend splitting it with a friend as I did!
+I recommend splitting it with a friend!
 I’m not sure I could’ve sat and had the whole thing on my own because it was quite dense, but I think that makes it so tasty.

 If you are interested in getting sachertorte where it was created, then check out Hotel Sacher’s Cafe Sacher, which is said to be the best sachertorte in Vienna.
-The line there was way too long, so I decided to come to Hofburg Cafe instead.
-I do not regret my decision!
+The line is often long but worth it.

-Many people come to Vienna far and wide to get sachertorte, the best Austrian food in Vienna.
+Many people come to Vienna far and wide to get sachertorte.
+When it comes to what to eat in Vienna, don’t miss out on this.

 Schokocroissant